harshitjuneja/airtable-poster-generator-block/README.md

 ## Inspiration and perspective behind building the Poster Generator block

-Advertising, both print and digital account for 54.39 billion dollars of market when clubbed together [Goldstein Report](<https://www.goldsteinresearch.com/report/india-advertising-market#:~:text=Goldstein%20Research%20analyst%20forecast%20that,period%20(2017%2D2025).>).
+Advertising, both print and digital account for 54.39 billion dollars of market when clubbed together [(Goldstein Report)](<https://www.goldsteinresearch.com/report/india-advertising-market#:~:text=Goldstein%20Research%20analyst%20forecast%20that,period%20(2017%2D2025).>).
 According to this [report](https://themanifest.com/advertising/small-business-advertising-spending-2019) from the manifest, nearly all small businesses (91%) plan to increase their advertising spending, indicating that small businesses prioritize advertising and see it as a beneficial marketing strategy.

-I lead a developer community and although I am not a marketeer, after some discussion with friends in the space I found out that when it came to building assets(posters to be more specific) marketing managers and event managers have exactly the same needs:
+I lead a [developer community](https://www.facebook.com/groups/DevCDelhiNCR/) and although I am not a marketeer, but post discussions with friends in the space I found out that when it came to building assets(posters to be more specific) marketing managers and event/community managers have exactly the same needs:

 1. A **RAPID** poster building/prototyping tool that is really easy to edit.
 2. Shouldn't require design experience.